 It might be worth mentioning that the Font Size buttons change font size in smaller increments than PowerPoint's font size button - that's the main reason we created them.
 And the user can edit the PPTools.INI file to change the increment.

-The final button is the help button - this opens a text file that explains all RnR Edit functions in detail.
+The final button is the Help button, which when clicked, opens a text file that explains all RnR Edit functions in detail.